-It is one of those familiar queries.
+t is one of those familiar queries.
 Sometimes through an email, sometimes over a phone call.

 The main selection criteria?
 Costings.
 Comparing all apples, ignoring the orange.

-Hence the shopping process is bi-directional.
-The first impressions – the first phone call, the first meeting, the first exchanges of emails – pretty much determine whether we would want to take up a job or a client.
-Perhaps it is surprising to clients, but money is usually not the main factor.
+The relationship between client and studio is not as simple as purchasing from Amazon.
+We are not here to offer special discounts or first-month-free trials.
+Given limited time and resources, and genuine care about who we work with — we have to make decisions on who we choose.
+The shopping process is bi-directional.
+The first phone call, the first meeting, the first exchange of emails — these pretty much determine whether we would want to take up a job or a client.
+Money is usually not the main factor.

 “Is this a good human to work with?”